 June 2026

 A previous article described a compact RF source for trapping ions.
-While conceptually simple, it requires clean high voltage DC which can cause some difficulties and represents an electric shock hazard, and its maximum frequency and stability at high frequencies are not great due to limitations of high voltage transistors.
+While conceptually very simple, it requires clean high voltage DC which can cause some difficulties and represents an electric shock hazard, and its maximum frequency and stability at high frequencies are not great due to limitations of high voltage transistors.

 Another simple and cost-effective solution is to use a resonant pi-network (similar to those in antenna tuners) configured to step up the voltage, which completely removes hazardous DC from the circuit and allows low-voltage transistors with better characteristics to be used.
 Tapping a LC resonator's coil does not work very well due to the parasitic capacitance of the transistor, but doing the equivalent operation on the capacitor is fine, as the parasitic capacitance is simply paralleled - which is what a pi-network does.

-Obtaining over 700Vpp at 11MHz was straightforward while staying within the (actual) safe operating area of the low-cost RF amplifier, and with better stability than the previous circuit based on a high-voltage transistor.
+Obtaining over 630Vpp at 11MHz was straightforward while staying within the (actual) safe operating area of the low-cost RF amplifier, and with better stability than the previous circuit based on a high-voltage transistor.
 Thanks to the large value of C1 (and to a lesser degree the smaller capacitance of lower-voltage transistors), changes in the parasitic capacitance of the transistor due to temperature have a much smaller effect on the resonance frequency of the circuit.

 > Compact Ion Trap Radiofrequency Source